emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2026-04-12-UMassCTF2026_Writeup.md

 **Branch B:** fires when FLAG cookie IS present → we are the report-runner bot → read `document.cookie` and send the flag out.

-So, when we upload a file, we need to keep `Content-Type` as `text/plain` as this is what passes the server's filter and on the server, filter sees `text/plain` which is allowed.
-File saved as `<uuid>-payload.html`.
+So, when we upload a file, we need to keep `Content-Type` as `text/plain`, as this is what passes the server's filter.
+On the server, the filter sees `text/plain`, which is allowed.
+The file is saved as `<uuid>-payload.html`.

-When served later, `Files.probeContentType()` reads `.html` that returns `text/html`.
+When served later, `Files.probeContentType()` reads `.html` and returns `text/html`.
 The bot's browser renders it as HTML and executes our JavaScript.

 ![Payload_Upload](/assets/images/ctf_writeups/UMass_CTF/The_Block_City_Times/Payload_Upload.png)

-After receiving the submission, the app sends `POST` request with the filename to `editorial:9000/submissions`.
+After receiving the submission, the app sends a `POST` request with the filename to `editorial:9000/submissions`.
 The editorial bot launches a real Chromium browser, logs in as admin, then visits `/files/<uuid>-payload.html`.
 Our JavaScript executes inside that browser with a full admin session.

 The flow:

 - App calls `http://editorial:9000/submissions`.
 - Editorial `server.js` picks up the filename and builds the file URL.
-- Bot navigates to /login, types admin credentials and gets the cookie then visits our file `payload.html` as `text/html` and executes the JavaScript
+- The bot navigates to /login, types admin credentials, gets the cookie, then visits our file `payload.html` as `text/html` and executes the JavaScript.
-- Our JS now runs in a real browser with a valid admin session cookie
+- Our JS now runs in a real browser with a valid admin session cookie.
-- Every fetch() call our JS makes will carry that admin JSESSIONID automatically.
+- Every `fetch()` call our JS makes will carry that admin JSESSIONID automatically.

 We can now call any admin-only endpoint such as `/admin/report`.

 Our JavaScript is now running inside the editorial bot's browser with admin privileges.
-The `/admin/report` endpoint which triggers the `report-runner` bot (blocked in production mode (`prod`)).
+The `/admin/report` endpoint, which triggers the `report-runner` bot, is blocked in production mode (`prod`).
 So, we need to unlock it.

-From our config analysis we know the actuator's env POST endpoint has no authentication and can write any config property at runtime.
+From our config analysis, we know the actuator's env POST endpoint has no authentication and can write any config property at runtime.

 The `/admin/report` endpoint checks if `active-config` equals `dev` before doing anything.
-In production it just redirects us away.
-The normal UI switch (`/admin/switch`) is blocked by `enforce-production:true`.
+In production, it just redirects us away.
+The normal UI switch (`/admin/switch`) is blocked by `enforce-production: true`.
 But the actuator bypasses the UI entirely and writes directly into the running app's config memory.

 So, we need to send `POST /actuator/env` with body `{ "name": "app.active-config", "value": "dev" }` to change the environment.
-Then we should reload Spring Boot config using `/actuator/refresh `.
+Then we should reload the Spring Boot config using `/actuator/refresh`.

 Spring Security requires a valid CSRF token on every POST request.
-Without it the server returns `403` Forbidden.
-Since our JS is running in the editorial bot's browser which has an admin session, we can fetch `/admin` and read the token directly from the HTML.
+Without it, the server returns `403` Forbidden.
+Since our JS is running in the editorial bot's browser, which has an admin session, we can fetch `/admin` and read the token directly from the HTML.

-The `/admin/report` endpoint has two conditions: must be in `dev` mode (bypassed) and endpoint must start with `/api/`.
+The `/admin/report` endpoint has two conditions: it must be in `dev` mode (which we bypassed), and the endpoint must start with `/api/`.

-We can bypass `/api` using path traversal (`../`) as it does not resolve the path first.
-We use `/api/../files/payload.html` which passes the string check but resolves to /files/payload.html when the HTTP server processes it.
+We can bypass the `/api` check using path traversal (`../`), as it does not resolve the path first.
+We use `/api/../files/payload.html`, which passes the string check but resolves to `/files/payload.html` when the HTTP server processes it.

-Now the app called `http://report-runner:9001/report` with our path-traversal endpoint.
-The report-runner service now spawns `report-api.js` which logs into the app, sets the FLAG as a browser cookie, and visits the endpoint we specified.
+Now the app calls `http://report-runner:9001/report` with our path-traversal endpoint.
+The report-runner service now spawns `report-api.js`, which logs into the app, sets the FLAG as a browser cookie, and visits the endpoint we specified.

 `report-api.js` follows the same login flow as the editorial bot.
-But before visiting any URL it sets the `FLAG` environment variable as a browser cookie.
+But before visiting any URL, it sets the `FLAG` environment variable as a browser cookie.
 Then it visits our endpoint.
-Because our path traversal resolved to `/files/payload.html`, it visits our XSS file but this time with the `FLAG` cookie present.
+Because our path traversal resolved to `/files/payload.html`, it visits our XSS file, but this time with the `FLAG` cookie present.

-The hard work was done.
+The hard work is done.
 Now, we just read `document.cookie`, extract the FLAG value, and send it to our server (webhook).

 **`payload.html`**